jlinoff/pam/README.md

 ### Delete Record
 To delete a record, select it from the records list and click or tap on the `"Delete"` button.

-**Beware the record is deleted permanently!!!
-PAM trusts you!!**
+_PAM_ will ask you to confirm before deleting the record.
+Click `OK` to confirm or `Cancel` to keep the record.

-_PAM_ will not ask you if you _really_ want to delete the record.
-It will just go ahead and delete it without fanfare _so be careful_.
+**Beware the record is deleted permanently and cannot be recovered once confirmed!**

 ### Deactivate Record
 To deactivate a record click on the Active checkbox to make the record inactive.